Zugamifk/araci/Notes/Characters.md

 # Group of Travellers
 A group of mysterious characters who travel the world and encounter Araci throughout the game.
 They are very observant of Araci's actions and their effects on the world.
 They are not hostile, but not friendly either.
 They will often share useful information with Araci about his decisions and actions as the game progresses.

+# Kokopelli
+A flute playing spirit who travels around the world.
+He carries a large backpack full of goods meant to trade.
+He is able to summon help from far away if threatened by playing a song on his flute.
+Different songs will attract different enemies, and he is usually found playing one of these songs as he travels around.
+When attacked or in danger, he will play a loud burst on his flute and the nearby enemies will come to his possition.

+Possible combat behaviour:
+* Begins unpacking his wares, which are enchanted objects that create hazards in the nearby area
+* Plays a different song that buffs nearby enemies
+* Runs away
+* Transforms into a tall, slow moving version of self that uses its flute as a staff-like weapon that plays sounds when it's swung, letting out magical energy